pivotal-cf/pivotal-ui/docs/components/Select.md

   - Select
 ---

+Selects are excellent to use because they will automatically behave as expected cross browser on different devices.
+Prefer them over a custom dropdown whenever possible.

 ## Subcomponents

 - [HTML Selects](#html-selects)
 - [React Selects](#react-selects)

-# HTML Selects

-## Description

-Selects are excellent to use because they will automatically behave as expected cross browser on different devices.
-Prefer them over a custom dropdown whenever possible.

 ## Examples